 PWAs promise a unique and faster development than mobile applications based on web technologies.
 On paper, the promise seems attractive, but in practice, the heterogeneity of Android web browsers multiplies the differences from one version to another, just like native applications.
 Web technologies are also very permissive and not always easy to stabilize.

 In addition, one of the strong points of PWAs is the speed of deployment, the download as you use it, as well as the ease of reference.
 These three points allow a strong acquisition.
 However, mobile applications are not left out since they now offer similar features.

 Although they tend to look like native applications, PWAs still suffer from a limited and very web-oriented user experience (scroll, click-effect).
 “Push” functions (such as Bluetooth, Geofencing, integration with Google Fit / Apple Health, etc.) are still not accessible today for PWAs, especially on iOS.

-The choice between PWA and native application depends mainly on expected and future functionalities.
+The choice between PWA and native applications depends mainly on expected and future functionalities.
 The PWA is not intended to replace the native application but will come in addition to it.

 In fact, the use of a native application will be recommended if your application requires:

-We hope that you now see a little more clearly about the possibilities of Progressive Web Apps.
-If you have an application project and want more information about the technologies and possibilities, contact us!
+We hope that you now see a little more clearly the possibilities of Progressive Web Apps.
+If you have a Progressive application project and want more information about the technologies and possibilities, contact us!